royalmail-datascience/meetup3_accelerating_deployment/README.md

 Bio: Kannappan Sirchabesan is a Cloud Data Engineer at Google helping large enterprises migrate big data and data science workloads to Google Cloud.
 He has been working on Big Data and Machine Learning technologies for the past several years.

-There are limited spaces available for this talk, so please register ASAP.

 If you have any questions regarding this event or would like to know more, please email nasua.turing@royalmail.com.